Fall Prevention Master Guide 2026: 7 Strategies to Reduce Senior Fall Risk by 40%

 • Bicep curls

-Tai Chi is uniquely effective for fall prevention because it combines:
+Tai Chi is uniquely effective because it combines:

 • Slow, controlled movements